-The school was founded in 1867 during Virginia's post-Civil War era when Alice Scott Chandler established the Home School for Girls in Bowling Green, Va., later renamed the Bowling Green Female Seminary.
-In 1883, Dr. Edgar H. Rowe purchased the school and operated it with Mrs. Chandler as principal.
-Dr. Rowe moved the school to Buena Vista in 1900, and changed its name to Southern Seminary.
-It was located in the splendid Buena Vista Hotel, which had been built 10 years earlier to accommodate the large numbers of land speculators investigating the town’s iron ore deposits.
-The iron boom was short-lived, however, and Dr. Rowe purchased the hotel.
-The original hotel still serves as Main Hall, the university’s principal building, and holds a place of distinction on the National Register of Historic Places.
+Rowe moved the school to Buena Vista, Virginia, and changed the name to Southern Seminary.
+The school’s new home was the Buena Vista Hotel, which had been built 10 years earlier to accommodate the large number of land speculators investigating the town’s iron ore deposits.
+The hotel still serves as Main Hall, the university’s principal building.
+It is also a Virginia Historic Landmark and listed on the National Register of Historic Places.

-In 1919, Dr. Robert Lee Durham, former dean of Martha Washington College, bought a half-interest in Southern Seminary and became the resident head of the school.
-An educator, lawyer, engineer, author and inventor, Dr. Durham strengthened the school’s academic program.
-In 1922, Dr. Durham’s daughter, Margaret, married H. Russell Robey, who purchased Dr. Rowe’s remaining interest in the school and became its business manager and treasurer.
-Dr. Durham and Mr. Robey added college-level courses to the school's curriculum, and the first class of the new junior college program graduated in 1925.
-The period of greatest physical growth of the school, by then called Southern Seminary and Junior College, occurred during the presidency of Margaret Durham Robey, who succeeded her father upon his retirement in 1942.
-Facilities for art, early childhood education and home economics were added.
+Dr. Robert Lee Durham, former dean of Martha Washington College, bought a half-interest in Southern Seminary and became the head of the school.
+An educator, lawyer, engineer, author and inventor, Durham strengthened the school’s academic program.
+In 1922, Durham’s daughter, Margaret, married H. Russell Robey, who purchased Rowe’s remaining interest in the school and became its business manager and treasurer.
+Together, Durham and Robey made a number of improvements to the campus — creating walkways, paving roads, improving Main Hall, and adding new buildings including Chandler Hall, Durham Hall and a gymnasium.